cmusser/periodic/README.md

 	cargo run -- -f periodic.yaml

-## Pausing Tasks
+## Runtime Control

+ Tasks can be in three modes, controlled at runtime:

+- `run`: The task command is invoked regularly, on the specified interval.
+This is the default.

+- `pause`: The task command will not be invoked on the interval, but existing ones will run to completion.
+Paused tasks can be restarted.

+- `stop`: The task command will not be invoked on the interval, but existing ones will run to completion.
+This is similar to being paused, but it marks the task in a way that, once all tasks are in this mode, `periodic` will exit.
+The purpose of this is to provide a graceful shutdown of the tasks.

+### File-based

-If a file named `paused.yaml` exists in the periodic process' current working directory and contains a YAML list of task names, tasks matching these names will not be run at the timeout interval.
-You can use this to pause some or all of the tasks specified in `periodic.yaml`.
+If a file named `control.yaml` exists in the current working directory of `periodic` and is of the form shown, below, the tasks modes can be specified explicitly.
+The file looks like:
-The file is read for every interval for all tasks, so changes will take effect the next time the task is scheduled to be run.
+<task-name>: <run|pause|stop>

+### Signal-based

+As a convenience, the mode of all tasks can be controlle by sending a signal to the `periodic` process:

+- `SIGUSR1`: pause all tasks
+- `SIGUSR2`: resume all tasks
+- `SIGTERM`: stop all tasks.

 ## Testing